Infinity-Intellect/Movie-Wizard/README.md

 # Movie-Wizard
 This application displays movie data from omdbapi.com.
-The movies are sortable by year, and can clicked to get a detailed synopsis.
+The movies are sortable by year, and can be clicked upon to get a detailed synopsis.

 # Steps to Run Locally
 Once forked and cloned from Github, please follow the below steps